Constraint polynomial approach -- an alternative to the functional Bethe Ansatz method?: Introduction

-On using the functional Bethe Ansatz method, the eigenvalues, eigenfunctions and the allowed potential parameters were given in terms of the roots of a set of algebraic Bethe Ansatz equations.
-In the present case the set of algebraic Bethe Ansatz equations is replaced by the recurrence [cf. Eq. (\ref{gm0rcp}) below] together with a single polynomial constraint ${\cal P}=0$ [cf. Eq. (\ref{spc}) below].
-In general solving for the roots of ${\cal P}(n)=0$ determines an isolated finite set of points in a parameters space at which polynomial solutions are possible.
+Another motivation behind the present article is to provide an alternative to the functional Bethe Ansatz method \cite{Xi,CWX,Tr94,CH,HaS,BP,KM}.
+Indeed, the eigenvalues, eigenfunctions and the allowed potential parameters were previously given exclusively in terms of the roots of a set of algebraic Bethe Ansatz equations of the functional Bethe Ansatz method \cite{Xi,CWX,Tr94,CH,HaS,BP,KM}.
+It is demonstrated here that the set of algebraic Bethe Ansatz equations can be efficiently replaced by a recurrence [cf. Eq. (\ref{gm0rcp}) below] together with a single polynomial constraint ${\cal P}=0$ [cf. Eq. (\ref{spc}) below].
+In general solving for the roots of ${\cal P}(n)=0$ determines an isolated finite set of points in parameter space at which polynomial solutions are possible.

+In what follows, we first recapitulate the gradation slicing approach of Ref. \cite{AMcp} in Sec. \ref{sc:gsa}.
+Then the approach is illustrated on the coupling constant metamorphosis QES examples in Sec. \ref{sc:nwop} and QES examples with energy as spectral parameter in Sec. \ref{sc:wop}.
 Some important issues are discussed in Sec. \ref{sec:disc}.
+In particular, a relation to $sl_2$ algebraization and an algebraic Heun operator is discussed in Sec. \ref{sec:dissl2}.
+A discussion of when ${\cal P}(n)$ has necessarily only {\em real} and {\em simple} roots can be found in Sec. \ref{sec:discsz}.
+A comparison of ${\cal P}(n)$ and the so called weak orthogonal polynomials of Lancosz-Haydock and Bender-Dunne is provided in Sec. \ref{sec:discwo}.
 We then conclude with Sec. \ref{sec:conc}.
-For the sake or presentation, a number of intermediary calculations has been relegated to appendices.
+For the sake or presentation, a number of intermediary calculations has been relegated to online supplementary material.